 Associated Roles: Presenter, Chair

-Wednesday Pre-Conference Short Course (4 hours/full day): Pre-conference short courses take place on Wednesday, August 29, and provide diverse opportunities for professional development and offer attendees the chance to connect with scholars from a range of backgrounds.
+Pre-conference short courses take place on Wednesday, September 9, and provide diverse opportunities for professional development and offer attendees the chance to connect with scholars from a range of backgrounds.
 They are typically sponsored by APSA Organized Sections and other affiliated organizations.
 Wednesday Pre-Conference Short Courses do not count toward a division or related group’s allocation.
 Associated Roles: Presenter, Chair

 Associated Roles: Presenter, Chair